With Kids Heading to College, Think About These Two Documents to Protect Them

 You may wonder why you can't cover health care matters and finances in just one power of attorney document.
 Technically, you can, but it isn't really a good idea.
 For instance, your health care documents are may contain personal details that a bank manager does not need to know.
 Similarly, health care providers don't need to be burdened with financial details.

-If you need to prepare these documents, or have questions about what you need to set in place for a college student, contact attorney Michelle Miller-McCoy at 402-253-0320 to set up a free consultation with Michelle.
+If you need to prepare these documents or have questions about what you need to set in place for a college student, call (402) 810-8611 or contact us online to set up a free consultation.

 Retrieved from : "Estate Planning KC: Kids heading out this fall?
 You may want to do this first" By Todd Rasmussen